AI Salary Calculator and Helper

 Bonus is treated as taxable, NI, and loanable income.
 Pension is still calculated from base salary in this version.

 For schemes such as an EV car salary sacrifice.
-This reduces taxable, NI, and loanable pay, but does not include company car benefit-in-kind tax.
+This reduces taxable, NI, and loanable pay.
+Add any company car benefit-in-kind below if it applies.
 Read the UK salary sacrifice guide.

 Advanced scenario